Three people and some beans

 First PET image at CERN

-The first mouse image taken in 1977, when positron emission tomography (PET) began at CERN.
+The first image of a mouse taken using positron emission tomography (PET) in 1977, when the technology began at CERN.
 (Image: CERN)

 Around the same time, physicists at CERN also became interested in using protons and carbon ions (atomic nuclei) for cancer therapy – an idea that dates back to 1946, when the use of protons and carbon ions was first proposed by the American accelerator physicist Robert Wilson, who later became the founder and first director of Fermilab.
 Protons and the nuclei of light elements, such as hydrogen and carbon, are better suited than X-rays to the treatment of some deep-seated cancers because their energy deposition (the “dose”) can be focused to cause less damage to healthy tissue.